jamesdbailey/fsr_time_tracking_app/README.md

 npm install
 ````

-3. Boot the HTTP server
+3. Boot the API server on port 3001 and the React app on port 3000.

 ````
-npm run server
+npm start
 ````

+The API server is now running at [localhost:3001](localhost:3001)
-The server is now running at [localhost:3000](localhost:3000)
+The React applicaiton is now running at [localhost:3000](localhost:3000)